landlock-lsm/landlockconfig/README.md

 As the Landlock kernel maintainers, we can guarantee that the specification and the library will be kept in sync with kernel changes.

-### File descriptor handling

-Landlock identifies kernel objects (e.g., file hierarchy) with file descriptors.
-This makes it possible to enforce race-condition-free security policies.
-File descriptors are first-class citizens and can be directly specified in a Landlock configuration file.
-However, we also need to be able to identify non-opened files with paths.
-Both file descriptors and file paths are relative to the process enforcing a security policy.

 ### Backward and forward compatibilities

 Because the Linux kernel and user space might be updated independently according